 - Antibody tests, sometimes called serology tests, check for your body’s reaction to the virus and indicate a past infection.

 How is the accuracy of different COVID-19 tests measured?

 Testing is an integral part of managing the spread of the pandemic.
 People who test positive can then isolate themselves to avoid exposing others to the virus.
 But for a test to be useful, it needs to be accurate.

 And while no test is 100% accurate, scientists can measure two important characteristics to determine test accuracy: sensitivity and specificity (Swift, 2020).

 Sensitivity is a measure of how often a person who has COVID will actually test positive.
-Specificity indicates how well a test correctly identifies people who do not have the virus as negative (Swift, 2020).
+Specificity indicates how well a test correctly identifies people who do not have the virus as negative (actually test positive).

 Let’s use an example to illustrate how sensitivity and specificity work.

 Imagine we have two people.
 This is Dan.
 He has COVID.
 He gets tested, and the test comes back positive.
 This is a true positive because it’s true that he’s positive for COVID.
 But what if the test is wrong and says that he doesn’t have COVID, even though he does?
 That is considered a false negative because it’s false to say that he’s negative.

 Stan doesn’t have the coronavirus.
 He takes a COVID test, which comes back negative.
 This is a true negative, confirming that he does not have COVID.
 But if the test incorrectly says Stan has COVID, it’s a false positive because he is not actually positive.

 A perfectly accurate test would identify all the people who have COVID as positive and all people who don’t have COVID as negative.